Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Persistent Depressive Disorder (Dysthymia).md

 PDD can be challenging to live with, but there are ways to manage it.

 If you or a loved one is experiencing symptoms of depression (whether it be dysthymia or other forms), you may want to consider seeking support from a mental health professional.
 They can provide a diagnosis and recommend treatment options, such as medication, psychotherapy, or lifestyle changes.

-Want to learn more about depression?
-Psych Central’s Depression Resource Hub can help.